TAIsRich/chuwa0403/ShortQuestions/hw1.md

+# 1. Learn MarkDown and show all of basic usage in the ShortQuestions/README.md
+See ShortQuestions/README.md.
 # 2. practice git using the platform. list the git commands you learned
 - `git init` Init repo.
 - `git add` Add files to the staging area.